prawana-perera/aws-sqs-streamable-messages/README.md

 This design allows us to parrallel process the events by horizontally scalling the workers.
 Reading the messages as a stream and performing worker invocations in a stream allows us to accomplish this in a asynchronous fashion and allows us to achieve high throughput.

-See [index.js](index.js) for the implementation using a streaming SQS messages.
-TBA.
+See [consumer.js](consumer.js) for the implementation using a streaming SQS messages:
+- consumeMessages - logic to consume the queue using streams
+- lambdaHandler - the lambda handler function which AWS Lambda environemnt calls

 ## TODO:
 - [ ] Implement this is pure NodeJS Stream to constrast